rickardlindberg/rliterate/rliterate.markdown

 # RLiterate

 RLiterate is a tool for reading and authoring documents.
 Documents have pages organized in a hierarchy.
 Pages have a title and paragraphs.
 Paragraphs can be of different types.
 The different paragraph types is what makes RLiterate documens special.
-Code paragraphs for example enable literate programming by allowing chunks of code to be defined and then automatically assembled into the final source file.
+Code paragraphs for example enable literate programming by allowing chunks of code to be defined and then be automatically assembled into the final source file.
 Text paragraphs are used for writing prose.
 RLiterate documens can also be exported to different formats for display in different mediums.

 ## A tour of RLiterate